kserve/kserve/docs/samples/metrics-and-monitoring/README.md

 ```

 ## Accessing Prometheus Metrics
+In this section, we will use a v1beta1 InferenceService sample to demonstrate how to access Prometheus metrics that are automatically collected by [Knative's queue-proxy container](https://knative.dev) for your KFServing models.

 1. `kubectl create ns kfserving-test`
 2. `cd docs/samples/v1beta1/sklearn`
-2. `kubectl apply -f sklearn.yaml -n kfserving-test`
+3. `kubectl apply -f sklearn.yaml -n kfserving-test`
+4. If you are using a Minikube based cluster, then in a separate terminal, run `minikube tunnel` and supply password if prompted.
-3. In a separate terminal, send requests.
-First, follow these instructions to find your ingress IP, host, and service hostname.
-Then,
+5. In a separate terminal, follow [these instructions](https://github.com/kubeflow/kfserving/blob/master/README.md#determine-the-ingress-ip-and-ports) to find and set your ingress IP, host, and service hostname.
+Then, send prediction requests to the `sklearn-iris` model you created in Step 3. above as follows.
 ```
 while clear; do \
   curl -v \